Necessary and sufficient conditions for the identifiability of isolated loops: Introduction

 The specification of the combination of nodes that are excited and those that are measured defines the Excitation and Measurement Pattern (EMP), a term coined in \cite{mapurunga_optimal_2021} where the goal is to characterize all EMPs that yield identifiability of the considered network, or, even better a ``minimal EMP'' that yields identifiability.
 Here {\it minimal} means that one minimizes the sum of the number of excited and measured nodes.
 In \cite{mapurunga_identifiability_2021} minimal EMPs were characterized for some classes of acyclic networks with parallel paths, for which most nodes need to be excited and measured.

 The contribution of the present paper is to derive necessary and sufficient conditions on the EMP for the identification of an isolated loop.
+The practical importance of this result is twofold.
+The traditional way of looking at the identifiability of a network is to ask: is this network, with this specific pattern of excited and measured nodes identifiable?
+But a new paradigm, introduced in \cite{mapurunga_optimal_2021}, is to ask: what are all the EMPs that provide identifiability for this network?
+Our main theorem provides an easy answer to both questions for isolated loops.

 In the last two years, several conjectures were proposed, including by the authors of this Letter.
 These conjectures were typically expressed in rather complex terms.
 As it turns out, the necessary and sufficient conditions for the identifiability of an isolated loop, presented in Section~\ref{NSCloops}, are expressed in this Letter in very simple and explicit terms.
 They can be checked immediately by visual inspection of the distribution of excited and measured nodes along the loop.

+Essentially, our result states that an isolated loop is identifiable if and only if each node is either excited or measured, and in addition to that either there exists a node that is both excited and measured, or the excited nodes (and hence also the measured nodes) are not all consecutive along the loop.

 The paper is organized as follows.
-In \edusug{S}ection~\ref{loops} we pose the problem of identification of a dynamical network in general, and we then describe networks whose graph is a loop and give some of their key properties.
+In Section~\ref{loops} we pose the problem of identification of a dynamical network in general, and we then describe networks whose graph is a loop and give some of their key properties.
 In Section~\ref{NSCconditions} we present our main result: necessary and sufficient conditions on the EMP for the identifiability of loop graphs.
 We also illustrate the ease of constructing valid EMPs as well as minimal EMPs.
 We conclude in Section \ref{conclusions}.